SchedulesDirect/mfdb-json/README.md

 for downloading data from Schedules Direct using the new JSON format.

 This file describes API 20140530.

+**2014-10-20 Update**: The scripts will store all Schedules Direct data in a sqlite database and no longer depend on MySQL or MariaDB.
+If you are not running a MythTV environment, then you no longer need to install MySQL.

 **2014-10-17 Update**: The scripts no longer use mythconverg.
 Please note the updated instruction below on using sd.sql to create the tables.
 You should